jbrd/usdBVHAnim/docs/sphinx/source/intro.rst

 * Use `usdrecord` to render playblasts of BVH motion capture data on the command line
 * Use USD to transcode BVH motion capture data to other file formats
 * Use USD to compose BVH animation into a larger scene composition

+  The plug-in supports :doc:`optional scaling of BVH data </scaling_animation_data>` so that it can be scaled to conform to the conventions of the stage.

 * Extend a DCC that supports USD (and the usdSkel schema) to import BVH animation data
 * Write your skeletal animation pipeline on top of USD and use this plug-in to ingest BVH data into it
 * Ingest the various open source motion capture data sets delivered in BVH (Ubisoft LAFAN1, etc...) into your USD-based skeletal animation pipeline